absmach/magistrala-docs/docs/user-guide/alarms.md

 To clear an alarm:

-1. Click the quick links button next to the alarm.
+1. Click the quick links button next to the alarm

-2. Select **Clear** from the dropdown menu.
+2. Select **Clear** from the dropdown menu
+3. Confirm the action

 ![Clear option](../img/alarms/clear-option.png)